- 1 What Is Mawa Cake?

 - keep the consistency of the batter slightly thick.

-- Pour the batter in the greased baking tray.
+- Pour the batter into the greased baking tray.

 - Sprinkle chopped nuts and lightly press so that nuts stick to the batter.